ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ba r4 @@C++(&((ntdll!_RTL_CRITICAL_SECTION *)@@(ntdll!LdrpDllNotificationLock))->LockCount)
 ```

 I tested placing a watchpoint on loader lock (`ntdll!LdrpLoaderLock`).
-Doing this won't tell you much about a modern Windows loader because, as previously mentioned, it's mostly the state, such as the `LDR_DDAG_NODE.State` or `LoadOwner`/`LoaderWorker` in `TEB.SameTebFlags` that the loader internally tests to make decisions (the loader itself never directly tests loader lock).
+Doing this won't tell you much about a modern Windows loader because, as mentioned elsewhere, it is mostly the state, such as the `LDR_DDAG_NODE.State` or `LoadOwner`/`LoaderWorker` in `TEB.SameTebFlags` that the loader internally tests to make decisions (the loader itself never directly tests loader lock).
 However, outside of the loader, [some Windows API operations](windows/winhttp-dllmain-debugging.log) may directly check the status of loader lock using the `ntdll!RtlIsCriticalSectionLocked` or `ntdll!RtlIsCriticalSectionLockedByThread` functions to branch on the state of loader lock itself.

+### Debug Critical Section Locks

+To enable critical section debugging, run this command at process startup: `ew ntdll!RtlpForceCSDebugInfoCreation 1`

+Then, use the `!ntsdexts.locks -v` or `!cs` command to display all critical section locks.
+Alternatively, use `!ntsdexts.locks` or `!cs -l` to display only the currently locked critical section locks.

 ### Application Relaunch Testing